-Fig. 11 Influence Of Angle Of Incidence On The Reflected Pressure Coefficient
+Fig. 11 Influence of Angle of Incidence on the Reflected Pressure Coefficient

 Simplified Blast Pressure History

 For the purpose of simplified analysis and design, the exponential pressure time relation in the positive phase may be idealised to a triangular pulse.